Committee on Shared Ministry

 Lucy Sperlin, Treasurer

-Lucy became a UU as a teen in Seattle, was a Chico UU from 1963 -1976 and in Eugene and Corvallis, Oregon, returning to Chico 1999.
-Past-president of 3 different UU Churches, she enjoys organizational development.
+Lucy became a UU as a teen in Seattle, was a Chico UU from 1963 -1976 in Eugene and Corvallis, Oregon, and returned to Chico in 1999.
+As past-president of 3 different UU Churches, she enjoys organizational development.
 With degrees in Anthropology, she served as director of OSU’s Horner Museum, taught Museum Studies, and served on Boards of state, regional and national museum organizations.
-Currently she is raising a ‘grandson of the heart’ and volunteers for the Butte County Historical Society.
+Currently, Lucy is raising a ‘grandson of the heart’ and volunteers for the Butte County Historical Society.

 Bob returned to Chico from Oakland in 2017 to be near family.
-He has spent most of his life in the Bay area, primarily Oakland where he enjoyed a 20 year career as a professional painter and the same tenure as a Unitarian Universalist.
 After high school in Oroville, he graduated from Chico State, married, had a daughter, and then a grandson.
+Bob has spent most of his life in the Bay area, primarily Oakland, where he enjoyed a 20-year career as a professional painter and the same tenure as a Unitarian Universalist.
 He is pleased to be continuing as a member of our Board.

 Courtney is excited to be continuing on our Board, doing the work of our Fellowship for love and justice.
 She grew up in the Pennsylvania rust belt which has given her an interesting perspective that she brings to her professional and personal lives, especially after marrying a childhood best friend, Dave Singer.
-After living in Arizona for 10 years, moving to California, and joining UUFC, has been a wonderful experience.
+After living in Arizona for 10 years, Courtney says, “moving to California, and joining UUFC, has been a wonderful experience.”

 Susan has been a resident of Chico since 1982.
 She manages a HUD-subsidized senior apartment building.
 She holds Undergrad Degrees in Gerontology and Health Education, with a minor in nutrition from CSU, Chico.
-She discovered her philosophy or spiritual leanings were actually UU and has been a member of UUFC since 2006.
+Susan discovered her philosophy or spiritual leanings were actually UU and has been a member of UUFC since 2006.
 She is married and has a grown daughter and two grandchildren.
-Susan’s interests include, her cats, reading, staying active by attending CrossFit classes at a local affiliate and the science and truth behind how things work.
-She is the assistant treasurer, a worship associate and is serving our fellowship for a second term on our board.
+Susan’s interests include her cats, reading, staying active by attending CrossFit classes and the science and truth behind how things work.
+At UUFC, Susan is the assistant treasurer, a worship associate, and is serving our fellowship for a second term on our board.